What is Radon?

 But it still may be a problem in your home.
 When you breathe air containing radon, you increase your risk of getting lung cancer.
-In fact, the Surgeon General of the United States has warned that radon is the second leading cause of lung cancer in the United States today.
+The Surgeon General of the United States has warned that radon is the second leading cause of lung cancer in the United States today.

 How much does it cost to get rid of radon in your home?

 Some radon reduction systems can reduce radon levels in your home by up to 99%.
-The cost of fixing a home ranges from $800 to $2500 (with an average cost of $1200).
-Your costs may vary depending on your home’s size and design and which radon reduction methods are needed.
+Fixing a home ranges from $800 to $2500 (with an average cost of $1200).
+Your charges may vary depending on your home’s size, design, and required radon reduction methods.

 What does the inspection look like?

 Our trained technician will visually assess the structure to determine the best location to place the Continuous Radon Monitors (CRMs).
 CRMs will be strategically placed throughout the lowest livable level of the structure.
-The monitors will need to be in a closed environment during testing for a period of 48 hours.
-Upon collecting the monitors, our office will download the readings, and we will generate a report showing the overall average and graphs that will show readings collected every 10 minutes.
-This will allow us to see if there are any spikes from humidity, temperature, or radon levels, depending on the day.
-The monitors are also sensitive to motion and will note if any disturbance or tampering was observed during testing.
+The monitors must be in a closed environment during testing for 48 hours.
+Upon collecting the monitors, our office will download the readings, and we will generate a report showing the overall average and graphs showing readings collected every 10 minutes.
+This will allow us to see if there are any spikes in humidity, temperature, or radon levels, depending on the day.
+The monitors are also sensitive to motion and will note if any disturbance or tampering is observed during testing.

 When can I expect my report and results?

 The report will be ready no later than the business day following the pickup of the devices.
-A report will be generated, explaining the results of the devices.
+A message will be generated explaining the results of the devices.
 All documents will be sent via email in PDF format.
 The report and results will be sent only to the client.
 Please do not ask us to disseminate this information to other people.
 The client is at liberty to share the information with anyone they wish.
-This states that if anyone wants to know about the results, they cannot get the information from us without a subpoena.
-This includes real estate agents, lawyers, sellers, buyers, tenants, etc. Unless the client has authorized us to release information specifically on the original agreement, the client will be the only recipient of the information.
+This states that anyone who wants to know about the results cannot get the information from us without a subpoena.
+This includes real estate agents, lawyers, sellers, buyers, tenants, etc. Unless the client has authorized us to release information specifically on the original agreement, the client will be the only recipient.

 How can I prepare for the inspection?

-To get an accurate representation of the current levels present, it is recommended to keep the windows and doors closed as safety permits for at least 12 hours before the inspection and during the 48 hour testing period.
-The property may remain occupied during the testing process; we recommend the normal amount of entering/exiting be performed, but extended periods of open doors and windows would affect the readings.
-Windows, doors, HVAC, or exhaust system must remain closed or turned off as much as possible during the sampling process; the HVAC system can run in recycle mode only circulating the air in the home around.
-(Most HVAC systems are designed to run in recycle mode.)
+To accurately represent the current levels, it is recommended to keep the windows and doors closed as safety permits for at least 12 hours before the inspection and during the 48-hour testing period.
+The property may remain occupied during the testing process; we recommend the average amount of entering/exiting be performed, but extended periods of open doors and windows would affect the readings.
+Windows, doors, HVAC, or exhaust system must remain closed or turned off as much as possible during the sampling process; the HVAC system can run in recycle mode, only circulating the air in the home around.
+(Most HVAC systems are designed to run in a recycled manner.)
 The state of California requires a minimum sampling time of 48 hours inside the structure.